Created on

 fnsysctl killall httpsd

-Solution 3: Delete all the sniffers currently in GUI.
-Solution 4: Delete all the sniffers in the FortiGate using the command line, as some sniffers are not showing under GUI when the sniffer has been done using CLI previously, use the below command:
+Solution 3: Delete all the sniffers currently in the GUI.
+Solution 4: Delete all the sniffers in the FortiGate using the command line, as some sniffers are not showing under the GUI when the sniffer has been done using CLI previously.
+Use the command below:

 config firewall sniffer show delete 1,2,3,4.... end

-Solution 5: Format log disk, this action will wipe the local disk logs, and ensure that FortiAnalyzer or any other logging store system is available, use this KB article: Technical Tip: Standard procedure to format a FortiGate Log Disk, log backup from disk.
+Solution 5: Format the log disk.
+This action will wipe the local disk logs and ensure that FortiAnalyzer or any other logging store system is available.
+Use this KB article: Technical Tip: Standard procedure to format a FortiGate Log Disk, log backup from disk.
+After following the above article to format logs, check whether the issue persists.